Coast Guard responds to diesel fuel discharge near Sitka, Alaska

-The 52-foot fishing vessel, Haida Lady, submerged between Cobb Island and Silver Point South of Sitka, Alaska, February 27, 2021.
+The submerged 52-foot fishing vessel, Haida Lady, surrounded by boom, February 27, 2021.
 Coast Guard Sector Juneau personnel received a report that the vessel sank, February 27, 2021 at 2 p.m. - U.S. Coast Guard photo by MSD Sitka personnel

 |Date Taken: